World Famous Female Spies Throughout History

 But too often do we forget that some of these incredible spies were women – giving their courage and strength to fight for their countries – some so heroic they even putt the likes of James Bond to shame.
-And as a leading manufacturer of covert monitoring devices, spy cameras and other spy equipment, we find spy operations rather intriguing!
+And as a leading manufacturer of covert listening devices, clever little spy cameras and other spy equipment, we find spy operations rather intriguing!
 So here, Spy Equipment UK pays homage to some of the best female spies throughout history.

 One of the most famous female spies, Mata Hari was the stage name of Dutch-born exotic dancer Margaretha Geertruida Zelle MacLeod (1876-1917).
 Her sensual performances were an instant hit and attracted many visitors to European cities, where men would come to watch her shows and bring her gifts – many of whom were French and German military officers and political figures.

 The nature of her work, as well as her connection to many high-profile people, enabled her to travel freely around Europe.
 While her precise spying missions are unclear, the French put her on trial in 1917, accusing her of working for the Germans using evidence from confidential British intelligence.